-At the home of Mr, and Mrs. Frederick W. Kiendl, 69 Greenway Terraces, the Gardens Players held an informal meeting on the evening of Dec.
-17. Edward S. Swazey, president, told of the progress of the organization.
+At the home of Mr. and Mrs. Frederick W. Kiendl, 69 Greenway Terraces, the Gardens Players held an informal meeting on the evening of Dec.
+17. Edward S. Swazey, presi-dent, told of the progress of the organization.
 There is a paid-up membership of 110 members today and the number will probably be 175 before the close of the year.
 The biggest difficulty that has confronted the Players in the past is a place to give the plays.
 Mr. Swazey announced that three bills of three plays each will be given this Winter and Spring in a large room in the Gronbeck storage warehouse, where a platform will furnish a stage and there will be seating room for 200.
-Four theatre parties to Manhattan have been given this fall.
+Four theatre parties to Manhattan have been given Four theatre parties to Manhattan have been given for 200. this fall.

 Walter Hartwig, director of the Drama League, told of the opening of a new theatre in the new high school building of Bristol, Conn., on Dec.
-15. This is a spacious, beautiful auditorium, very fittingly dedicated when the three act performance of "Adam and Eva" was given under the personal direction of Mr. Hartwig.
+15. This is a spacious, beautiful auditorium, very fittingly dedicated when the three act per-formance of "Adam and Eva" was given under the personal direction of Mr. Hartwig.

 Mrs. Kiendl gave a recitation, Homer Croy brought the regrets of Don Marquis, Miss Bertha Mandel and others spoke.
-Miss Nell Braman gave a reading from Lady Gregory's "Workhouse Ward."
+Miss Nell Braman gave a reading from Lady Gregspoke.
+Miss Nell Brama ory's "Workhouse Ward."